Greater Seattle's Bellevue (Shopping) Square

 The nation's very first Shopping Mall Movie House opened at NORTHGATE CENTER in September 1951.
 The exterior of the structure was done in a "Late Moderne" style, while its interior reflected the Native American motif of the adjacent mall.
 The motion picture venue was in operation for over 50 years.

 The image above, and two that follow, were taken in 1954.
 Here, we see the south end of the Miracle Mall shopping concourse.
-The mall's IGA Foodliner supermarket is seen on the right, with the two story structure in the distance housing a Woolworth 5 & 10.
+An IGA Foodliner supermarket is seen on the right, with the two story structure in the distance housing a Woolworth 5 & 10.
 Van de Kamp's Bakery appears on the left.

 Shoppers stroll the mall's center court area, known as Northgate Square.
 Leed's Qualicraft Shoes is seen on the right, with the Woolworth store on the left.